ibnunowshad/digital-cv/README.md

 **Lead Network Engineer** @ [Myntra](https://myntra.com) _(Apr 2014 - Jul 2016)_ <br>
 Fashion e‐tailer of India, acquired by Flipkart and Walmart
-- Established and led a dynamic team of **_8 System/Network Engineers_**, fostering a culture of SRE principles and continuous improvement.
+- Led and mentorship of a high-performing network engineering team, fostering a culture of continuous improvement and **Site Reliability Engineering** _(**SRE**)_ principles.
+Increased operational efficiency by **_25%_**.
-- Streamlined operations and achieved **_25%_** increase in operational efficiency through automated monitoring, incident response practices, and knowledge sharing initiatives.
+- Optimized network operations by implementing automated monitoring, incident response procedures, and knowledge-sharing initiatives.
+Achieved a **_99.99%_** uptime rate.
-- Implemented predictive maintenance and inventory management best practices, reducing surplus equipment by **_20%_** and optimizing resource allocation.
+- Implemented best practices for predictive maintenance and inventory management, reducing surplus equipment by **_20%_** for optimized resource allocation.
-- Achieved a **_99.99%_** uptime rate, minimizing service disruptions and exceeding SLAs, while optimizing infrastructure cost.
-- Designed a highly reliable, performant, and secure platform infrastructure that prioritized continuous monitoring, automation, and disaster recovery.
+- Designed and secured a highly reliable, performant, and secure platform infrastructure prioritizing continuous monitoring, automation, and disaster recovery.
+Minimized service disruptions and exceeded SLAs.
-- Utilized Infrastructure opensource tools and cloud-native technologies to enable rapid and secure deployments.
-- Enhanced user experience and ensured data protection, supporting future growth and scalability.
-- Instituted monthly network and security audits, increasing incident detection accuracy by **_2%_** and proactive resolution rate by **_95%_**.
-- Minimized incident downtime and improved overall system resilience through effective root cause analysis and automated remediation workflows.
-- Partnered with technical management to define the platform roadmap and resource allocation plans, aligning infrastructure with SRE principles and scaling needs.
+- Collaborated with technical leadership to define the platform roadmap and resource allocation plans, aligning infrastructure with **_SRE_** principles and scaling needs.
--  **_Technologies used:_** _Jira, Confluence, Git, Slack, Ruckus, Fortinet, Extreme Networks, VMWare, Shell_.
+-  **_Technologies used:_** _Jira, Confluence, Git, Slack, Ruckus, Fortinet, Cisco, Exinda, Extreme Networks, VMWare, CentOS, Redhat, Shell_.
 <br><br>

 ## 🚀 Other Positions Held